 Cover letter?
 We’ve got it covered.

-TopResume’s career advice expert Amanda Augustine shared some tips with Business Insider on best cover letter practices.
-She emphasizes doing your research to personalize your cover letter for the hiring manager.
 “Re-read the job description carefully.
 Depending upon where you found the role, the person who posted the position may be linked to the listing,” says Augustine.

-1. Don’t restate your entire resume.
+1. Don’t restate your entire resume

-The recruiter already has your resume.
-So, there’s no need to rehash your entire work history in your cover letter.
+The recruiter already has your resume, so there’s no need to rehash your entire work history in your cover letter.
 This is often a turn-off for employers who are sick of letters that merely summarize their candidates’ resumes.
 Consequently, they see no need to read them.

-2. Use the hiring manager’s name, if possible.
+2. Use the hiring manager’s name, if possible

-3. Use the T-format.
+3. Use the “T” format

 You don’t have to reinvent the wheel here.
 The main components of your cover letter don’t really change.
-Follow this, what I like to call the “t-format”:
+Follow what I like to call the “t-format”:

 First Section: Introduce yourself and state why you are interested in the position.
 Show you’ve done a background check and are knowledgeable about the company or industry.

 Middle Section: Prove why you are fit to do this job.
-How do skills and your experience meet the requirements of the position?
+How do your skills and experience meet the requirements of the position?

 Last Section: Get enthusiastic!
-Close the note and create a “call to action”.
+Close the note and create a “call to action.”
 Let them know when you will be following up.

-4. Choose the top three requirements that match your experience.
+4. Choose the top three requirements that match your experience

 Focus on past examples of your work that show how you meet each of the hiring manager’s needs.